-Note: When a new group is created, an ACL rule is also created to provide the default behaviour, allowing users to create basic resources.
+When a new group is created, two ACL rules are also created to provide the default behaviour.
 You can learn more about ACL rules in this guide; but you don't need any further configuration to start using the new group.

-6.3.2 Adding Users to Groups
+Adding Users to Groups

-Use the oneuser charp command to assign users to groups.
+Use the oneuser chgrp command to assign users to groups.

-'''

-$ oneuser chgrp -v regularuser "new group"
+\$ oneuser chgrp -v regularuser "new group"

 USER 1: Group changed

-$ onegroup show 100
+\$ onegroup show 100

 GROUP 100 INFORMATION

 ID : 100

 NAME : new group

 USERS

 ID NAME

 1 regularuser

-'''